 Answer: Yes, we are.
 We are an incorporated company recognized by the state of California and have 501(c)(3) nonprofit charity status with the federal government.
-We have a Board of Directors, Administrators and Officers that make the various decisions regarding KD’s operational procedure and policies and who oversee the management of the rescue and the work we do.
+We have a Board of Directors, Administrators, and Officers that make the various decisions regarding KD’s operational procedure and policies and who oversee the management of the rescue and the work we do.
 We have a membership of 100+ members.
 All are dedicated to the mission of Kitty Devore Rescue Network.
 However, no one in KD receives a salary.
 We are all volunteers.
 KD does not turn a profit.
 In fact, we are a business in the business of losing money in order to save lives.

 Question: How does one become a member of Kitty Devore Rescue Network?

 Answer: All interested persons who apply to foster and who are approved are considered members upon approval and are required to be added to our closed KD group list on Facebook where most of KD daily business and rescue work is conducted.
-Those interested in rescue work in general, can offer transport services or would like to volunteer at one of our Petco or Petsmart adoption venue locations are encouraged to fill out a membership application.
+Those interested in rescue work in general, who can offer transport services, or would like to volunteer at one of our Petco or Petsmart adoption venue locations are encouraged to fill out a membership application.

 Question: What does being a member of Kitty Devore Rescue Network entail?